University of Florida Homepage

 A brief history

 The University of Florida paleomagnetic laboratory was started in the early 1980’s with the arrival of Dr. Neil Opdyke.
 Neil had spent many previous years at Lamont-Doherty Geological Observatory in New York prior to joining our faculty as Department Chair.
 Shortly after his arrival, Opdyke hired Dr. James E.T.
-Channell.They were joined by a host of visitors and graduate students establishing UF as an world-leader in paleomagnetic research.
+Channell.
+They were joined by a host of visitors and graduate students establishing UF as an world-leader in paleomagnetic research.
 Dr. Kainan Huang came as a visiting scholar in the mid-1980’s and stayed in the lab as a visiting scientist.
-Bruce McFadden (now at the museum of Natural History) proved instrumental in obtaining the first cryogenic magnetometer and field-free room to aid in his studies of biomagnetism.
+Bruce McFadden (now retired from the museum of Natural History at UF) proved instrumental in obtaining the first cryogenic magnetometer and field-free room to aid in his studies of biomagnetism.

 In the late 1990’s, Geological Sciences moved to its present location in Williamson Hall.
 This led to a massive exodus of the ‘basement trolls’…geology students so named because the department was housed in the basement of Turlington Hall (once known as General Purpose Building A).
 A new field-free room was built in 1999 and a mural was commissioned (we paid supplies) by a burgeoning artist named Rubin Heydey Margolin.
 Entitled “Lady and the Seashell” this represents one of his early works.